Hard candy: Chemistry

 Chemically, sugar candies are broadly divided into two groups: crystalline candies and amorphous candies.
 Crystalline candies are not as hard as crystals of the mineral variety, but derive their name and their texture from their microscopically organized sugar structure, formed through a process of crystallization, which makes them easy to bite or cut into.
 Amorphous candies have a disorganized crystalline structure.
 Hard candies are non-crystalline, amorphous candies containing about 98% (or more) solid sugar.

 Medicinal use

 Hard candies are historically associated with cough drops.
 The extended flavor release of lozenge-type candy, which mirrors the properties of modern cough drops, had long been appreciated.
 Many apothecaries used sugar candy to make their prescriptions more palatable to their customers.

 They are also carried by people with hypoglycemia to quickly raise their low blood sugar level which, when untreated, can sometimes lead to fainting and other physical complications, and are used as part of diabetic management.

 Sugar-free

 Hard candies and throat lozenges prepared without sugar employ isomalt as a sugar substitute, and are sweetened further by the addition of an artificial sweetener, such as aspartame, sucralose, saccharin, or a sugar alcohol, such as xylitol.

+In Japan

+Japanese hard candies are known as bekkō ame (鼈甲飴, lit: tortoiseshell candy).
+Common legends about the yōkai Kuchisake-onna say that she can be escaped by distracting her with bekkō ame.

+Names

+Boiled sweet is a misnomer, as sucrose (a disaccharide) melts fully at approximately 186 °C. Further heating breaks it into glucose and fructose molecules before it can vaporize.